 and open into passageways.
 10 doors access the Collective's semi-public and residential spaces: 2 of these (one for vehicles) lead straight and visibly

-into the central courtyard; 4 are the street-doors of Merkelbach L0 workshops; and 5
+into the central courtyard; 4 are the street-doors of Merkelbach L0 workshops; 5

 access semi-public and domestic residential domains - 2 of these into mazes of routes and